The Carpentries Bylaws¶

 selecting the Executive Director and evaluating their performance

-strategic and organizational planning
+strategic and organisational planning

 ensuring strong fiduciary oversight and financial management